Guillrey Anthony Andal

-Guillrey Anthony "Ernald" Mallari Andal, is a Filipino Jesuit priest who currently serves as the fifth president of the Ateneo de Zamboanga University.
+Guillrey Anthony "Ernald" Mallari Andal, (born March 5, 1976) is a Filipino Jesuit priest who currently serves as the fifth president of the Ateneo de Zamboanga University (AdZU).
 He assumed office on March 15, 2023 and succeeded Karel San Juan.

+A Quezon City native, Andal studied in the Ateneo de Manila University from elementary to college and later worked at the Bank of the Philippine Islands in 1998.
+After disliking his time working at a bank, he entered the Society of Jesus in 2003 and was ordained a priest in 2014.
+As a Jesuit, he was assigned educational roles in various parts of the Philippines.
+He served as the director of St. Isidore High School in Malaybalay City, Bukidnon from 2014 to 2017.
+He used his experiences as school director to pursue his doctorate in education at the Loyola Marymount University in the United States, receiving it in 2020.

+After returning to the Philippines in July of that year, Andal was assigned to the Ateneo de Davao University as the Assistant to the Academic Vice President before being moved to AdZU in July 2022.
+The AdZU Board of Trustees elected Andal as the university's next president in August 2022, formally assuming office on March 15, 2023.
+Beyond the presidency, he serves as a trustee at several Jesuit-run schools and holds regional leadership posts in Catholic education associations.

 Early life and education

-Andal was born in Quezon City, Philippines, on March 5, 1976.
+Andal was born in Quezon City, Philippines, on March 5, 1976, to dentists Reynaldo Andal and Erlinda Andal.
 He studied in the Ateneo de Manila University during his basic education years from 1980 to 1994 and graduated cum laude with a Bachelor of Arts in Management Economics degree in 1998.
 He also attended the Loyola School of Theology, receiving his Bachelor of Sacred Theology degree in 2014.
 He was conferred a Master of Arts in Pastoral Ministry degree in 2015.
-In 2020, he finished his Doctorate in Education for Leadership for Social Justice at Loyola Marymount University in Los Angeles, California, USA.
+In 2020, he finished his Doctorate in Education for Leadership for Social Justice at Loyola Marymount University in Los Angeles, California, United States.

 Early career

 From 1998 to 2003, Andal worked at the Bank of the Philippine Islands (BPI) as an Operations Officer in the Retail Banking Division.
-He expressed displeasure from his fourth and fifth year working at BPI leading him to join the Society of Jesus.
+By his fourth and fifth year, Andal had grown dissatisfied with working at BPI, leading him to join the Society of Jesus.

 As a Jesuit

+Andal entered the Society of Jesus in 2003.
+He was ordained deacon on September 14, 2013, and as priest on April 12, 2014.